All Episodes

 And it's amazing how exactly what he was saying those days was what happened against him and against his campaign over the months that followed.

-And you know of course uh Mrs. Clinton wasn't very happ happy about that and she kind of mocked him the next uh the next week at the DNC convention in Philadelphia and her quote was don't believe anyone who says I alone can fix it.
+And, you know, of course, Mrs. Clinton wasn't very happy about that, and she kind of mocked him the next week at the DNC convention in Philadelphia.

-But you know I think there's a lot there where you know I think President Trump from a foreign policy standpoint has been trying to get our country going in the right direction.
+But, you know, I think there's a lot there where, you know, I think President Trump, from a foreign policy standpoint, has been trying to get our country going in the right direction.

-But I think one thing which has you know remains a uh an open issue is U.S. Russia relations and that's kind of what I was pushing with the FBI because he's he has some great ideas but he's been totally handcuffed in terms of what he can achieve thus far.
+And that's kind of what I was pushing with the FBI because he has some great ideas, but he's been totally handcuffed in terms of what he can achieve thus far.

-Because at that time, Mr. Comey is the director of the FBI, and then Mr. McCabe is the deputy director, right?
+The date is important there because at that time, Mr. Comey is the director of the FBI, and then Mr. McCabe is the deputy director, right?

-And I think what we've learned over the years since is how you know how totally off track they were.
+And I think what we've learned over the years since is how, you know, how totally off track they were.

 And I think we're just starting to see the tip of the iceberg in terms of some of that.